Careers in Politics

 The premier political, public service, and government job-centric conference.

-Join us at Careers in Politics, a day conference on April 13th, where you'll have the exclusive opportunity to learn from and connect with the biggest names in Texas politics.
+Join us at our annual Careers in Politics where you'll have the exclusive opportunity to learn from and connect with the biggest names in Texas politics.
 This event is tailored for both undergraduate and graduate students, featuring keynote speeches, engaging panel discussions, and a dedicated networking session.
 Immerse yourself in valuable insights into various career paths within policy, politics, and public service.
-Connect with like-minded, motivated students who share your passion for making a meaningful impact.

 Our mission is clear: to provide a platform for networking opportunities, offer insights into diverse political career paths, and empower students to directly engage with seasoned political professionals.
 Don't miss this chance to gain knowledge, make connections, and take the next step in your political journey!